To Catch a Thief: Plot

 The police chief publicly announces that Foussard was the jewel thief.
 However, Robie points out to the police and Hughson that Foussard had a prosthetic leg and was unable to climb on rooftops.
 Foussard's funeral is interrupted by Danielle's loud accusation that Robie is responsible for her father's death.
 Outside the cemetery, Frances apologizes to Robie and confesses her love.
-Robie asks her to arrange his attendance at a masquerade ball she and Jesse are invited to and where he believes the Cat will strike.
+Robie asks her to arrange his attendance at a masquerade ball she and Jessie are invited to and where he believes the Cat will strike.

 Robie accompanies Frances to the ball dressed as a masked Moor.
 The police hover nearby hoping to catch the Cat.
 When Jessie addresses the Moor as "John" and asks him to fetch her "heartburn pills" from upstairs, the authorities are seemingly tipped off to his identity.
 Upon the masked Moor's return, the police wait as he and Frances dance together all night.
 When the masked Moor accompanies Frances to her room it is revealed to be Hughson, who switched places with Robie to conceal the latter's exit.
 Upstairs, the burglar silently cleans out several jewel boxes.

 Robie hides atop the roof waiting for the Cat.
 He is about to leave when a figure in black finally emerges.
 Robie apprehends the person and unmasks Danielle.
 The police throw a spotlight on him and demand he surrender, giving Danielle a chance to slip away.
 Robie flees as they shoot at him.
 He corners his foe with jewels in hand.
 Danielle slips and goes over the roof's edge but catches the eave with one hand.
 Robie grabs her wrist, and as she hangs in his grasp, he forces her to admit to the police below that Bertani planned the thefts.

 Later, Robie speeds back to his villa, followed by Frances.
 She tries to convince him that she has a place in his life.
 He agrees but looks less than thrilled when she says that her mother will love his villa.